Core¶

 Computes the Geometric Product.

 Uses vectorized gather + broadcast multiply + sum.
-No Python loops.

 Parameters: